 [Section 16 amended by No. 51 of 2004 s.
 102(3).]

-17. Staff to assist the Commission
+17. Staff to assist Commission

 There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994 such officers and employees as are necessary to assist the Commission in the performance of its functions and duties.